Baptism

 If you would like your child to be baptised at Thanington Parish Church, there are three steps:

 1. Come to one of our Sunday services and speak to the person leading the service.
-Services take place at 10am every week and at 4pm on the first Sunday of the month.
-Each service lasts about an hour.
+There is a service every Sunday at 10am, lasting about an hour.
+Messy Church is at 4pm on the third Sunday of the month.

-2. Baptism preparation – this is a time to talk about the Christian faith, what baptism/christening means to you and what it means to the church.
+2. Baptism preparation – this is a time to talk about the Christian faith, what baptism/christening is all about and the promises which parents and godparents will be asked to make.
 It is also an opportunity to talk about the practicalities of the baptism service.

 Who can bring their child for baptism at Thanington Parish Church?